 When all of these preparations are complete, the ceremony can begin.
 In today’s world, however, most of the Hopi men have jobs and cannot take 16 days away from their work.
 Many villages now observe the Snake Dance only in alternate years, and it is closed to the public.

-“The Snake ceremony is of such a sacred nature and was becoming so heavily exploited in past decades and became so overrun with disrespectful tourists that it was threatened with extinction,” explains Benjamin H. Nuvamsa, chairman of the Hopi tribe.
+“The Snake ceremony is of such a sacred nature and was becoming so heavily exploited in past decades and became so overrun with disrespectful tourists that it was threatened with extinction,” explains Benjamin H. Nuvamsa, former chairman of the Hopi tribe.
 “Facing this, and coupled with the advent of easily affordable hobbyist photography, the practitioners, left with no alternative, closed the ceremonies to non-Indian spectators in approximately the 1950s.”
 Nuvamsa believes that non-Hopis can neither understand nor appreciate the true value of Hopi ceremonies.
 “The practitioners of these very sacred ceremonies,” he adds, “are forbidden to divulge to anyone, even other Hopis, the most esoteric details of the ceremonies.”

 What we do know about the Snake Dance comes from reports by those permitted to see it in the past.
 Men of the Snake Clan dance around the perimeter of the village plaza four times.
 Each time around they stamp hard on the board that covers the sipapu.
 The dancers are telling the ancient spirits: Please take notice.
 The Hopis are dancing and praying today.